zacanger/niddesa/book/00-introduction.md

 [vim](https://www.vim.org) and built with [Pandoc](https://pandoc.org/),
 initially using [this project](https://github.com/wikiti/pandoc-book-template) (MIT licensed) as a template.
 The typeface is [Cardo](https://www.fontsquirrel.com/fonts/cardo) (SIL v1.10 licensed).
+The project itself is managed using [Git](https://git-scm.com).
 Original code used in this project is licensed LGPL-3.0.

 ### License